-2. Guarantor will directly or indirectly benefit from the Agreement and, in consideration of Counterparty entering into the Agreement, Cargill Incorporated, a ________________ corporation (the "Guarantor"), effective as of the date of this guarantee, subject to the provisions hereof, does hereby irrevocably and unconditionally guarantees that it will make to Counterparty any due but unpaid payments under the Agreement within ten (10) business days after receipt of Counterparty's written demand upon the Guarantor.
+2. Guarantor will directly or indirectly benefit from the Agreement and, in consideration of Counterparty entering into the Agreement, Cargill, Incorporated, a ________________ corporation (the "Guarantor"), effective as of the date of this guarantee, subject to the provisions hereof, does hereby irrevocably and unconditionally guarantees that it will make to Counterparty any due but unpaid payments under the Agreement within five (5) Business Days after receipt of Counterparty's written demand upon the Guarantor.
 Demand shall reasonably and briefly specify in what manner and what amount Affiliate has failed to pay and shall contain an explanation of why such payment is due, with a statement that Counterparty is calling upon Guarantor to pay under this guarantee, further provided that a single written notice shall be effective as to any specific failure to pay during the continuance of such failure to pay, until Affiliate or Guarantor has discharged in full such payment, and additional written demands concerning such failure to pay shall not be required until such payment is discharged in full..
 However, in no event shall the Guarantor's liability under this guarantee exceed the maximum aggregate amount of U.S. $1,000,000, plus the reasonable costs and expenses of enforcing the obligations of the Guarantor hereunder.
 Except to the extent specifically provided in the Agreement, in no event shall Guarantor be subject hereunder to consequential, exemplary, special, equitable, loss of profits, punitive, tort or any other damages or costs.
+As used herein, the term “Business Day” shall mean a day on which commercial banks or financial institutions are open for business in Houston, Texas and New York, New York.

 3. The Guarantor further agrees that all payments made by the Affiliate to Counterparty on any obligation hereby guaranteed will, when made, be final and agrees that if any such payment is recovered from, or repaid by, Counterparty in whole or in part as a result of any court order in any bankruptcy, insolvency, or similar proceeding instituted by or against the Affiliate, this guarantee shall continue to be fully applicable to such obligation to the same extent as though the payment so recovered or repaid had never been originally made on such obligation.
 However, in no event shall the guarantee be interpreted to allow Counterparty to recover more from the Guarantor, Affiliate, or any combination of the payments from both such parties, than the Affiliate's total obligations under the Agreement hereby guaranteed.

-4. Guarantor hereby waives (i) notice of acceptance of this guarantee, the creation of obligations guaranteed hereby or the amounts and terms thereof and any modifications thereof, (ii) promptness, diligence, presentment, protest, or order, and (iii) any requirements that Counterparty exhaust any right to take any action against Affiliate (except as specified herein and in the Agreement) or any other person or entity before proceeding to exercise any right or remedy against Guarantor.
+4. Guarantor hereby waives (i) notice of acceptance of this guarantee, the creation of obligations guaranteed hereby or the amounts and terms thereof and any modifications thereof, (ii) promptness, diligence, presentment, demand, protest, or order, and (iii) any requirements that Counterparty exhaust any right to take any action against Affiliate (except as specified herein and in the Agreement) or any other person or entity before proceeding to exercise any right or remedy against Guarantor.